Sean Murphy Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.6 K/9, which ranks 16th in MLB.
+- The 8.6 strikeouts per nine innings put together by the Pirates pitching staff ranks 17th in MLB.

-- The Pirates have the 22nd-ranked team ERA across all league pitching staffs (4.49).
+- The Pirates have a 4.50 team ERA that ranks 22nd across all MLB pitching staffs.

-- Pirates pitchers combine to allow the sixth-fewest home runs in baseball (121 total, 1.1 per game).
+- The Pirates surrender the sixth-fewest home runs in baseball (122 total, 1.1 per game).

-- The righty last pitched on Wednesday against the Detroit Tigers, when he threw three innings, allowing four earned runs while giving up three hits.
+- In his most recent outing on Thursday against the Milwaukee Brewers, the right-hander went five innings, allowing eight earned runs while surrendering nine hits.

-- In nine games this season, the 27-year-old has put up a 5.18 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .269 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.